broadinstitute/mea-cas13/README.md

 ## Example usage

-Below is an example of how the [`design_guides.py`](./design_guides.py) script can be run on genomic data to automatically design optimal diagnostic guides.
+Below is an example of how the [`design_guides.py`](./design_guides.py) program can be run on genomic data to automatically design optimal diagnostic guides.

 ### Multi-Target Detection

 This repository includes an example alignment of parainfluenza virus 4 genomes in the file [`PIV4.fasta`](./examples/input/PIV4.fasta).
-To design guides based on these genomes using the evolutionary exploration algorithm, run the below script:
+To design guides based on these genomes using the evolutionary exploration algorithm, run the below command:

 ```bash
 python design_guides.py multi evolutionary ./examples/input/PIV4.fasta ./PIV4_example_output/ --use_range ./examples/input/PIV4_example_range.tsv